QuantFILab/Divfolio/README.md

 To see the ESG score and past performance of the company (If you already have companies in mind, you can script this)
 1. Chick to the Gear icon to open the input window
 2. Tpye company's ticker in the box
-3. Click on submit button
+3. Click on "submit" button

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step1_select.png?raw=true)